 The Macy's Wine Shop subscription, is a great way to get affordable wine delivered to your home or office on a quarterly basis.
 A wide selection of wine regions and grape varieties introduce you to wines from around the world.

-An affordable wine subscription with a top-notch satisfaction guarantee (theirs, not ours).
+An affordable wine subscription with a top-notch satisfaction guarantee (theirs, not mine).

 AZ CA CO CT DC FL GA ID IL IN KS LA ME MD MA MI MN MO MT NC ND NE NH NJ NM NV NY OH OK OR SC SD TN TX VT VA WA WI WV WY